AEGIS: Art + Ecologies

 In 2019, AEGIS joined forces with CAST to facilitate shared interests and expand collaborative potential in research.
 It aims to bring researchers and postgraduate students at RMIT together with external AEGIS associates to further research on how the arts & humanities are responding to challenges to resilient global ecosystems.

-Associate Professor Linda WilliamsWilliams’ research is focused on the interdisciplinary field of the environmental humanities and studies in human-animal relations, particularly in how histories of the longue durée continue to shape present day issues of climate change and mass species extinction.
+A cultural historian with a background in social & critical theory, Williams works in the environmental humanities and studies in human-animal relations with a focus on how histories of the longue durée continue to shape responses to the present day crises of climate change and mass species extinction.

 RMIT University, Building 6, level 4, Room 12. +61 3 9925 2369 firstname.lastname@example.org Recent research publications: https://rmit.academia.edu/LindaWilliams Staff Profile: https://art.rmit.edu.au/people/associate-professor-linda-williams/